Discover the Real Story of Santa Fe

 • The New Mexico State Capitol

-• The Inn of the Turquoise Bear, once a vibrant gathering place for artists and writers in the 1920s and ’30sThis extended version offers a broader look at how landscape, commerce, religion, and artistic communities shaped Santa Fe’s built environment.
+• The Inn of the Turquoise Bear, once a gathering place for artists and writers in the 1920s and ’30sThis extended experience offers a broader look at how landscape, commerce, religion, and artistic communities shaped Santa Fe’s architecture.

 Duration: 2.5 hours (standard) or 3 hours (extended)

-Minimum: 2 participantsRecommendation: Comfortable walking shoes and a bottle of water.
-This tour covers more distance than our other walks.
+Minimum: 2 participantsRecommendation: Comfortable walking shoes and water advised — this tour covers more distance than our other walks.

 -